 - Always wear eye protection.
-Never remove it while on the playing field or still in a game.
+Never remove it while on the firing field or during a game.

-- Find eye protection that fits comfortably.
-Many players only wear safety sunglasses, but many prefer goggles or sunglasses with a foam-padded lining around the lens area.
+- Find comfortable eye protection.
+Many players wear safety sunglasses, while others prefer goggles or sunglasses with a foam-padded lining.
 Favorite products of some Airsoft users include the Pyramex I-Force, the Elvex Go-Specs II in Desert Camo, the ESS Crossbow, the Radians Extremis, and the Guard-Dogs G100.

-- Keep a gun’s safety on, and its barrel plugged in designated safe zones.
+- Keep the safety on and the barrel plugged in designated safe zones.
 This prevents accidental discharge in areas where individuals often remove eye protection and safety equipment.

 - Treat every gun as a loaded gun.
-This means following the rules for basic gun safety.
+This means following basic gun safety rules.

 - Be aware of where a gun is pointed.
 When not in an active game, point guns away from people or keep them safely stowed.

 - Keep finger off the trigger until ready to shoot.
 Again, common sense can prevent accidental firing that leads to injury.

-- Keep gun unloaded until ready to use.
-Don’t carry guns loaded, wait to load guns until just before the game starts, and remove ammunition as soon as activity ends.
+- Keep guns unloaded until ready to use.
+Don’t carry loaded guns.
+Wait to load them until just before the game starts.
+Also, remove ammunition as soon as activity ends.